dumptherain/linux_scripts/README.md

 ### mp4
 Takes any video files and converts them into compressed .mp4 files.
 The output is then moved into a folder named `mp4`.

+### smp4
+Takes any video files and converts them into compressed .mp4 files with a _small suffix in the same folder as the original.

 ### proress422hq
 Takes any video files and converts them into .prores422hq files.
 The output is then moved into a folder named `prores422hq`.